-The Mayo-Galway Pipeline project involves a 150km extension of the gas transmission network to the West of Ireland, terminating at the Shell Corrib Terminal.
+The Mayo-Galway Pipeline project involved a 150km extension of the gas transmission network to the west of Ireland.

 Arup provided a full range of project management and engineering services for this pipeline and was responsible for the delivery of the project from the concept stage through to the design, the permitting process, the procurement, to the mechanical completion of the system, including testing and pre-commissioning.